Grant Aid for Voluntary Organisations and Individuals Involved in Sport and The Arts

 The application will be processed upon receipt and applicants will receive a written acknowledgement of their request for financial assistance.
 If any further information is required the applicant will be contacted directly.

 All applications will be considered on their own merits and assessed against the criteria laid down by the Council.
 In some instances the relevant Chief Officer has the delegated authority to award grant aid up to a specified level.
-Where this is not the case, applications are submitted to a programmed meeting of the relevant Committee and applicants will then be informed of the decision in writing shortly afterwards.
+Where this is not the case, applications are submitted to a programmed meeting of the Cabinet and applicants will then be informed of the decision in writing shortly afterwards.